SeanWalsh95/SquadJS/README.md

           <summary>TrackSeedingPlayer</summary>
           <h2>TrackSeedingPlayer</h2>
           <p>Tracks players that are seeding and rewards them with "points" which can be used across other plugins for rewards
-"points" represent the number of seconds a player has seeded for</p>
+"points" represent the number of seconds a player has seeded for This plugin requires DiscordAwnAutoWhitelist to assign rewards properly</p>
           <h3>Options</h3>
           <ul><li><h4>discordClient (Required)</h4>
            <h6>Description</h6>